kscalelabs/kscale-humanoid-benchmark/README.md

 ### Google Colab

-If your access to compute is limited, you can try out the [training notebook](https://colab.research.google.com/github/kscalelabs/kscale-humanoid-benchmark/blob/master/train.ipynb) in Google Colab.
+You can also quickly try out the humanoid benchmark by running the [training notebook](https://colab.research.google.com/github/kscalelabs/kscale-humanoid-benchmark/blob/master/train.ipynb) in Google Colab.

 ## Troubleshooting